panacotar/JS-ConfessionsApp/README.md

 ---
 Web application that lets users submit confessions/ secret thoughts/ revelations/ disclosures.

-This app allows users' sign-up/login with an email or password or using their Google (and soon Facebook) accounts (OAuth 2.0).
+This app allows users' sign-up/login with an email and password or using their Google or Facebook accounts (OAuth 2.0).

-It uses *express-session* package that will keep the user logged-in until they restart the browser or logout.
+It uses *express-session* package that will keep the users logged-in until they logout or restart the browser.

 ------------